Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 This recipe can be cut in half if your crockpot is not big enough; my 7-quart was nice and full with these amounts.
 If you reduce the quantities, you’ll have to reduce the cooking time.

 STEP SEVEN: When the potatoes are cooked and you’re ready to serve, open up the foil and sprinkle the remaining cheese on top.
-Cover back up and cook for a further 2 minutes until the cheese is melted.

 STEP EIGHT: Garnish with chopped chives or green onions and serve.

-cheese potatoes topped with chives
+cheesy potatoes topped with chives in a crock pot

-How To Serve
+How To Serve These Cheesy Ranch Potatoes

-Loaded bacon cheddar and ranch potatoes are a perfect side dish alongside our grilled chicken, fried pork chops or meatloaf and sauteed vegetables for a hearty meal.
-Add a dollop of sour cream on top of these delicious potatoes for added creaminess.
+Loaded bacon cheddar and ranch potatoes are a perfect side dish alongside our grilled chicken, fried pork chops, or meatloaf and sauteed vegetables for a hearty meal.

 Storage